 It is right and just.

-The Priest continues to sing the preface until:
+The Celebrant continues to sing the preface until:

 Hosanna, hosanna, hosanna in the highest.

-blessed is he, blessed is he, who comes in the name of the Lord.
+Bless’ed is he who com-es in the name of the Lord.

-and profess your Resurrection until you come again.
+and profess your Resurrection until you come again - until you come again.

 all glory and honour is yours, for ever and ever.
 Amen.